Full Laboratory Test

 Water quality can vary greatly throughout the United States, even in the same town a few blocks apart.
 The age of a neighborhood's homes/buildings, their distance from the treatment facility, and the source of your municipality's water and age of water pipes, can all make a huge difference.
 The annual water quality reports provided by your local water districts only list averages in your community, and are not necessarily definitive or specific to your home.
 They base their published findings on the averages of testing throughout the community where they distribute water.
 So in short, not all of the findings may be accurate for your home.
 With our professional water testing service, we can recommend the best solutions for your needs.

-Using standard EPA methods, this professional water testing service will search for and detect many drinking water concerns as seen below in this sample report:
+Using standard EPA methods, this drinking water testing lab will search for and detect many drinking water concerns as seen below in this sample report:

-Getting your water tested is simple, for just $99.95 (average cost normally $150/$200), we send your request to the EPA certified lab, and they then send you a kit with some sample bottles, a prepaid return shipping label and a set of easy to follow instructions.
-Within 21 days of receiving your water samples, the lab will send us their analysis.
+Getting your water tested at our water lab is simple, for just $99.95 (average cost normally $150/$200), we send your request to the EPA certified drinking water testing lab, and they then send you a kit with some sample bottles, a prepaid return shipping label and a set of easy to follow instructions.
+Within 30 days of receiving your water test kit, the lab will send us their analysis.
 The day we receive the results, we will email them to you and one of our water professionals will call to discuss the findings and the appropriate AlkaViva water filter options.
-Available in Contiguous U.S Only.
+Water test available in Contiguous U.S Only.

 |Country of Manufacture||United States|